awslabs/aiops-modules/modules/sagemaker/sagemaker-model-monitoring/README.md

 ## Description

-This module creates a SageMaker Model Monitoring job for data quality.
+This module creates a SageMaker Model Monitoring jobs for (optionally) data quality and model quality.
 It requires a deployed model endpoint and the proper check steps for each monitoring job: